 Having worked as a Legal Advisor at Ofcom and in the legal department at Ofgem, Harriet is familiar with regulatory concepts and is well placed to act and advise in commercial matters with a regulatory cross-over.

 Banking and Financial Services

-Additionally Harriet acts and advises in other matters concerning financial regulatory issues, breach of contract, misrepresentation, negligence and other areas of law which are frequently engaged in financial services matters.
+Harriet acts and advises in matters concerning financial regulatory issues, breach of contract, misrepresentation, negligence and other areas of law which are frequently engaged in financial services matters.